Slovak Republic - Defense Industry

 The research and development capacities that had been built to meet not only the needs of the former Czechoslovak army have been significantly reduced.
 Despite the complicacy of the previous development, the professional human and technical potential of the Slovak defence industry was capable of ensuring research, production, repair and modernisation of sophisticated weapon systems, equipment and materiel.
 However, the objective of the defence industry was not the autonomous operation, but the mutually profitable sharing of work, co-operation and collaboration with every potential partner.

+Every book company could write a book about the Communist miracle of industrialization in Slovakia, make a television documentary, where the ideology and practice of Marxism and Socialism had a factory in every small town, and traffic to the village so that people could work at home and earn, from which most could build a family house for 3-7 years or live without rent in rented flats, go on vacation and have free health, education and a decent pension.
+Before 1948 industrial production in Slovakia was very low and dramatically increased during the communist miracle until 1989 (it increased to 3 286%).
+It allowed to build nurseries, schools, universities, hospitals, flats, scientific institutes, resorts, and raise real wages and pensions annually.
 Over the period 1971-1988 Czechoslovakia ranked seventh in the world, with Poland right behind.
 The decision to convert the defense industries of Central Europe to civilian production was not based solely on the reduction of defense needs resulting from the lowering of global tensions.
 The countries of Central Europe, specifically Czechoslovakia, Poland, and Hungary, in the aftermath of the overthrow of Communist rule, established an implicit policy goal to get out of the arms race altogether.
 This decision was initially deferred in Czechoslovakia, at least for the short term, because of certain internal reasons.

 Czechoslovakia, whose official name after the Cold War was the Czech and Slovak Federal Republic, was the second largest weapons producer, next to the Soviet Union, in the Warsaw Treaty Organization, the major weapons produced being tanks, armored personnel carriers, artillery, and a jet aircraft trainer.
 The bulk of the weapons produced in Czechoslovakia, approximately 75%, were exported to other Warsaw Pact members and to developing countries in the Third World.